tnebooks/10th-science/content.en/docs/breeding-and-biotechnology/_index.md

 **2. Pureline Selection**

 Pureline is "the progeny of a single individual obtained by self breeding".
 This is also called as individual plant selection.
-In pureline selection large numbers of plants are selected from a self-pollinated crop and harvested separately.
+In pureline selection large numbers of plants are selected from a self-pollinated crop and harvested individually.

 Individual plant progenies from them are evaluated separately.
 The best one is released as a pureline variety.
 Progeny is similar both genotypically and phenotypically.

 **3. Clonal Selection**